signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 #### Configure data source

 In the left hand vertical menu go to **Configure** > **Datasources** and click to **Add data source**.
 Choose Prometheus.
-Enter [http://localhost:9090](http://localhost:9090) where it is grayed out, everything can be left default.
+Enter [http://localhost:9090](http://localhost:9090) where it is grayed out, everything else can be left default.
 At the bottom save & test.
 You should get the green "Data source is working" if cardano-monitor has been started.
 If for some reason those services failed to start issue **cardano-service restart**.

 #### Import dashboards